sitphp/doubles/doc/creating_doubles.md

 # Creating a double

-## Double types
+## Creating a double instance
 Doublit can easily make doubles of any kind of class, interface or trait.
 It doesn't matter if the class/interface or trait has final, abstract or static calls.
+You should first import the `Doublit\Doublit` class which your are going to use to create your doubles :

+    {.language-php}
+    // Import the doublit class
+    use \Doublit\Doublit;
+    ...

 ### Double instance of type "dummy"
 A doubles of type "dummy" will overwrite the original class methods to return `null` and the original class `__construct` method  will not be executed (unless you [pass constructor arguments](#passing-constructor-arguments)).
 If you don't understand what doubles of type "dummy" are, you can get more details on the [introduction page](/doc/intro).
 To get a "dummy" double instance of a given class, simply pass the name your original class to the `Doublit::dummy_instance` method :